 Max-HE-NSS-at-80 is the maximum HE NSS among all HE-MCS at 80 MHz from the Supported HE-MCS and NSS Set field transmitted by the STA

-NOTE—The Rx NSS subfield indicates the maximum number of spatial streams for PPDU bandwidths that are equal to or less than 80 MHz.
+NOTE— When the operating channel width of the STA is greater than 80 MHz, the Rx NSS subfield indicates the maximum number of spatial streams for PPDU bandwidths that are equal to or less than 80 MHz.
+When the operating channel width of the STA is less than or equal to 80 MHz, the Rx NSS subfield indicates the maximum number of spatial streams, NSS, that the STA supports in reception. (#16487)

-The VHT channel width and the VHT NSS allowed at an HE STA transmitting an OM Control subfield are defined in Table 27-9 (Setting of the VHT Channel Width and VHT NSS at an HE STA transmitting the OM Control subfield) to determine the allowed NSS when operating as HE STA using channel bandwidth of 160 MHz or 80+80 MHz.
+The maximum number of VHT spatial streams that the HE STA supports in reception and transmission for a channel width and the VHT NSS are defined in Table 27-9 (Setting of the Channel Width and VHT NSS at an HE STA transmitting the OM Control subfield). (#16487).

-Table 27-9—Setting of the VHT Channel Width and VHT NSS at an HE STA transmitting the OM Control subfield
+Table 27-9—Setting of the Channel Width and VHT NSS at an HE STA transmitting the OM Control subfield(#16487)